 The investigational use of a marketed drug or biologic involves the use of an approved product in the context of a clinical study protocol.
 When the principal intent of the investigational use of a test product is to develop information about the product's safety or efficacy, submission of a protocol to the IRB is required.
 This is usually performed as a protocol with a hypothesis for a group of defined patients.
 In this situation the intent is not solely to treat one patient but to look at a group of patients to answer a specific, predetermined set of questions.
 In addition, an IND will be required from the FDA.
-An IND will not be required if all the following conditions are met:
+When research involves the use of a drug other than a marketed drug in the course of medical practice, the NTR IRB will confirm that: